UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 When retrying transactions, particularly when an upstream service was down, avoid flooding the upstream service(s) with requests thus potentially creating a DDoS style attack on the upstream service, potentially causing further upstream service outages.
 Furthermore, implement a backoff strategy if your transactions allow it.

-Go through upstream services your service relies on, and test how it reacts to an expected or unexpected failure of that service.

 ### Service MUST be sized appropriately for normal operations and MUST be able to automatically scale as appropriate based on metrics